SteveAbb/Vestigo/readme.md

 ------------
 Vestigo currently supports three modes of reading a Bluetooth device:

--Discoverable
+- Discoverable
-	*A Bluetooth device that is configured as discoverable.
+	- A Bluetooth device that is configured as discoverable.
--Non-Discoverable
+- Non-Discoverable
-	*A Bluetooth device that accepts connections but is not Broadcasting itself -Low Energy (BLE)
+	- A Bluetooth device that accepts connections but is not Broadcasting itself
+- Low Energy (BLE)
-	*A Bluetooth 4.0 Low Energy device that is discoverable
+	- A Bluetooth 4.0 Low Energy device that is discoverable

 Discoverable and BLE devices return an standard RSSI where-as Non-Discoverable devices currently only return their golden receive power range (GRPR).
 It is important to note that Vestigo does not attempt to pair with any devices (unless it's non-discoverable, in which case it continuously attempts to connect, to obtain the device's GRPR, but it will never successfully pair).